Multiple time zone support

 External Calendar programs and time zone support

 If you are import free/busy information from Google or Outlook Calendar to display on your schedule then the system will automatically translate between the time zone configured in Google Calendar and the time zone used in SuperSaaS.
-This is also happens if you publish appointments to Google Calendar.
+This also happens if you publish appointments to Google Calendar.
 For this reason, you may want to ensure that the time zone is set correctly in your Google Calendar or Outlook account.